 My third point is this: A flood of great policy research and commentary surrounds us — yet too many of our fellow citizens live in an informational drought.

-This includes, I must say, candidates for public office at any level and their staffs.
+This includes, I must say, candidates for public office at any level — as well as their staffs.

-On a weekly basis I use this website to link to materials that need to reach a much larger audience.
+On a weekly basis I use this website to link to materials that need to reach a much larger audience, but unfortunately don’t.